mutech/nats-server/README.md

 If you are interested in or need these changes and require robust support, I am - in principle - available for hire.

 The project I am working on is "System NATS" or snats.
 That's the working title.
-It's an embedded NATS server based on this fork that operates as a
+It's an embedded NATS server based on this fork that operates as a system bus for Linux nodes (similar to DBUS) integrating into a communication mesh.
-System BUS for Linux nodes.
 This in turn is part of the onpremix project, a site/organization/network/fleet management solution for on-premise deployments, e.g. home labs, small business infrastructure or alternative cloud/edge solutions.
 Both of these projects will be open source projects when they reach a sufficient maturity level.
 They are not yet public though.